 “Modern display ads use information like a person’s location and browsing behavior to serve them hyper-relevant messages.
 So Amanda Foundation decided to use the same data to serve that person a hyper-relevant pet.”

-Amanda Foundation used programmatic advertising to essentially play matchmaker.
-The result was a striking campaign, fully targeted and personalized, which showed the potential of programmatic advertising in driving good causes.
+Amanda Foundation used programmatic advertising to essentially “play matchmaker”.
+The result was a striking campaign, fully targeted and personalized, which showed the potential of programmatic advertising to support good causes.

-It’s not about how you divvy up your digital advertising budget, but about what you’re leveraging to back that up.
+It’s not about how you divvy up your digital advertising budget, but about what you leverage to back that up.